brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### January 14, 2021

+Another coach has joined the SICBA!
+Please welcome Chris Guzy, the new head coach of the Liberty Flames.

 ### January 13, 2021

 We have another coach is joining the SICBA!
 Please welcome Brandon Burt, the new head coach of the Syracuse Orange.
 Penn State also have made the announcement that Don Lookingbill stepped down as head coach.
 The athletic director said in a statement, "We wish him the best in his future endeavors.
 And if his circumstances change, we would be happy to have him on our staff once again."